Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Riemann-Roch theorem without denominators

 {\bf Step 1}.
-Assume that $f$ is isomorphic to the zero section of the projective completion $\pi : \bP(E \oplus \bs{1}) \to Y$ of a vector bundle $E \to Y$ of rank $r$, where $\bs{1}$ denotes the trivial line bundle on $Y$.
-In this step we prove that the diagram \eqref{eq9-4} below is commutative, which is weaker than the assertion of the theorem and does not require the assumption ($\#$).
-We first prove that the following diagram commutes in $\cHs(Y)$:
+Assume that $f$ is isomorphic to the zero section of the projective completion $\pi : \bP(E \oplus \bs{1}) \to Y$ of a vector bundle $E \to Y$ of rank $r$, where $\bs{1}$ denotes the trivial line bundle over $Y$.
+In this step we prove that the following diagram commutes in $\cHs(Y)$: